seastco/seastco.github.io/content/posts/2022-08-17-blogging-with-hugo-and-github-pages/index.md

 **Correct** (_www_._steve_._codes_):
 ![Correct](images/correct.png)

 And we’re live!
 Though, I started wondering, how scalable is GitHub Pages?
 It is free after all.
 Sure enough, I found a site size limit of 1 GB and a bandwidth limit of 100 GB per month.
 I’ll  definitely never exceed these, but it’s worth exploring what my next-best option would be.
-Would I need to pay for a dedicated cloud instance?
-I’ll explore this more in my next post.
+I’ll look at this more in my next post.